Delivery startup goPuff raises $380M at a $3.9B valuation – TechCrunch

 GoPuff is a Philadelphia-headquartered startup that delivers products like over-the-counter medicine, baby food and alcohol (basically, the stuff you’d buy at a convenience store) in 30 minutes or less.

-Yakir Gola, who serves as co-CEO with his co-founder Rafael Ilishayev, told me that their goal is to create “the go-to platform for over-the-counter medicine or household products or baby food or ice cream or even alcohol — goPuff will deliver all these products in under 30 minutes, 24/7.”
+Yakir Gola, who serves as co-CEO with his co-founder Rafael Ilishayev, told me their goal is to create “the go-to platform for over-the-counter medicine or household products or baby food or ice cream or even alcohol — goPuff will deliver all these products in under 30 minutes, 24/7.”

 While the startup has kept a relatively low profile in the media, it’s already available in more than 500 U.S. cities (recent launches include Dallas, Miami, Detroit, Minneapolis and Houston).
-And it’s raised $1.35 billion in total funding, including a just-announced $380 million round that values the company at $3.9 billion.
+And it has raised $1.35 billion in total funding, including a just-announced $380 million round that values the company at $3.9 billion.

-The new round was led by Accel and D1 Capital Partners, with participation from Luxor Capital and Softbank Vision Fund.
-(Accel and Softbank were both invested previously as well.)
+The new round was led by Accel and D1 Capital Partners, with participation from Luxor Capital and SoftBank Vision Fund.
+(Accel and SoftBank both invested previously, as well.)

 “Accel first invested in goPuff in 2018 because of the team’s visionary approach to on-demand delivery and its commitment to building the infrastructure needed to create its unique, vertically integrated model,” said Accel partner Ryan Sweeney in a statement.
 “Because of goPuff’s focused approach, they have consistently delivered some of the best unit economics we’ve seen, while growing nationwide.
 We’re thrilled to remain a committed partner to Yakir, Rafael and the rest of the goPuff team on their journey.